balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/README.md

 16 Mask CMOS Process : In this process we'll be able to create a CMOS involving the following steps.

-- Selecting the Substrate :
+- Selecting the Substrate : <br />
   In this step we select the base layer on which other regions will be formed. <br />
-- Creating an active region for transistors :
+- Creating an active region for transistors : <br />
   In this step SiO2 and Si3N2 are deposited on the substrate and pockets are created using photoresist and lithography. <br />
-- Formation of Nwell & Pwell :
+- Formation of Nwell & Pwell : <br />
   In this step Pwell and nwell are formed using boron and phosphorus then placed it in a high temperature furnace. <br />
-- Creating Gate terminal :
+- Creating Gate terminal : <br />
   In this step we create a gate terminal for desired threshold value. <br />
-- Formation of Source and Drain :
+- Formation of Source and Drain : <br />
   In this step we form the source and drain. <br />
-- Creating the contacts & local interconnect :
+- Creating the contacts & local interconnect : <br />
   In this step we remove the SiO2 using HF etch.
 After this titanium deposited using sputtering. <br />
-- Formation Higher Level metal layer  :
+- Formation Higher Level metal layer  : <br />
   In the final step upper layers of metals are deposited. <br />

 ### **LAB:**